-We CAN get organized…by becoming more mindful about the particular organization system which meshes with our personality type and sets us up to thrive (Bonus: It’s not complicated at all!)
+We CAN get organized…by becoming more mindful about the particular organization system which meshes with our personality type (Bonus: It’s not complicated at all!)

 I’m grateful for the mindfulness The Clutter Connection helps us cultivate.
 Oh, and, just in case you assume I am naturally organized given the uncluttered appearance of our interiors…

-I’ll spill the tea and share Aarsen’s method for demystifying clutter and moving through obstacles to order.
+I’ll spill the tea as I share Aarsen’s method for demystifying clutter and moving through obstacles to order.

 Interview With Organization Guru Cassandra Aarssen

 HL: Who did you have in mind when you wrote The Clutter Connection?

 CA: “Honestly, I had myself in mind … and everyone else who has ever felt messy, disorganized and overwhelmed with life.
 I spent the majority of my life living in chaos and clutter.
 The solution was so easy and so simple, it’s now my mission to shout it from the roof tops to anyone who will listen!”